FCNC Financial Obligation

 NCYM (under our previous structure) was not as transparent as we could have been.
 We didn't do a good job of communicating all the wonderful ministries that God blessed us with, nor did we promote them sufficiently to elicit proper funding from our membership, often relying too much on trust funds from the past.
 This meant that WE were not actually fully funding our ministries; they were actually partially supported by dead people.
 Though there were some obvious benefits, at the same time, we were not learning to sacrificially GIVE, nor to take responsibility.
 I hope this memo will serve as a step in fostering integrity, increasing transparency, and better communicating the good things that we (Friends Church of North Carolina) have and can accomplish together.
 My desire is that this document will help improve our unity and facilitate accomplishing God's work - work that we can accomplish together, that which we could not do individually.

-$1.52 per month goes to support FCNC ministries.
-This includes Friends Campus Ministries, young Friends, young adults, MOWA, evangelism, and others.
+92 cents per month goes to support FCNC ministries.
+This includes Friends Campus Ministries, young Friends, young adults, evangelism, and others.

-23 cents per month goes for mostly administrative items such as insurance (liability and casualty), an annual audit, office expense (e.g. utilities), ministers benefits (i.e., longterm disability and life insurance) and miscellaneous.
+82 cents per month goes for mostly administrative items such as insurance (liability and casualty), an annual audit, office expense, ministers’ benefits (i.e., long-term disability and life insurance), affiliated organizations and miscellaneous.

-$5.17 per month per member.
-I don't think $5.17 would even get you a large cup of coffee
+$5.27 per month per member.
+I don't think $5.27 would even get you a large cup of coffee at Starbucks.

 I want to conclude with a few questions for you: